MESAHub/mesa/docs/source/test_suite.rst

 ^^^^^^^^^^^^^^^^^^^

-Each of these test cases runs a handful of iterations of a crude optimisation, principally to increase test coverage across the ``astero`` module.
+Each of these test cases runs a handful of iterations of a crude optimization, principally to increase test coverage across the ``astero`` module.

 :ref:`surface_effects`